 The Meaning of the Color Orange

-Orange is a color that autumn and the harvest season represent.
+Orange is a color that represents autumn and the harvest season.
 Bright orange is seen as happy, childlike and whimsical.

 Orange is another color that has an actual physical effect on the body.
 The color orange stimulates the appetite.
 Fast food restaurants will often use the color orange in their signage and décor, trying to affect peoples hunger levels subconsciously.